Mathematics

 MATH 230-2 Multivariable Integral Calculus (1 Unit) Multiple integration: double integrals, triple integrals, and the change of variables theorem.
 Vector calculus: vector fields, line integrals, surface integrals, curl and divergence, Green's theorem, Stokes' theorem, and the divergence theorem.
 Not open to students in the McCormick School of Engineering.
 Students may not receive credit for both MATH 230-2 and any of MATH 228-2, MATH 234-0 (former), MATH 281-2, MATH 285-3, MATH 290-3, MATH 291-3, or ES_APPM 252-2.
 Prerequisite: MATH 228-1 or MATH 230-0 (former) or MATH 230-1 or MATH 281-1 or MATH 285-2 or MATH 290-2 or MATH 291-2 or ES_APPM 252-1.
 Empirical and Deductive Reasoning Foundational Dis Formal Studies Distro Area

-MATH 230-MG-1 Midquarter Study Group: Math 230-1 Multivariable Differential Calculus (0 Unit) Peer-guided study group for students enrolled in MATH 230-1.
-Meets weekly, starting at midquarter, in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
+MATH 230-MG-1 Mentored Study Program (0 Unit) Study sessions facilitated by undergraduate peer leaders, for students enrolled in MATH 230-1.
+Meets weekly in small groups to collaboratively review material, solve practice problems, clarify concepts, and enhance study strategies.
 Enrollment optional.
 Graded S/U.

 MATH 230-SG-1 Peer-Guided Study Group: Multivariable Differential Calculus (0 Unit) Peer-guided study group for students enrolled in MATH 230-1.
 Meets weekly in small groups with a peer facilitator to collaboratively review material, solve practice problems, and clarify concepts.
 Enrollment optional.
 Graded S/U.